 Not surprisingly, many engineers are skeptical.
 It’s easy for them to view value stream management as little more than a new management fad, one borrowed from decades-old Lean manufacturing practices.
 Indeed, they may even see it as a stealthy way to revert to outdated, top-down development practices the industry has left behind.

 I understand the skepticism.
-Nevertheless, there are real challenges we face when it comes to software development and I believe value stream management can address them.
+Nevertheless, there are real challenges we face when it comes to software development and I believe value stream management and lean software practitioners can address them.

 One common problem I see is that software engineers don’t have sufficient hard data and end-to-end visibility into their organizations to identify bottlenecks and optimize value across the software delivery pipeline.
 In customer-centric organizations especially, collecting this information to calculate and evaluate the value of work done across backlog, integration, testing, delivery, and insights stages can be tedious and time-consuming.